CS-433/Twitter_Sentiment_Analysis/submission/README.md

 ## B. Dependencies

-All the required libraries are listed in `env.yml` and can be installed with the command `conda env create -f env.yml`
+All the required libraries are listed in `env.yml` and can be installed with the command `conda env create -f env.yml`.
+This file **precisely reflects** the environment used in our tests and is thus only compatible with _Windows 10_ (since it lists OS-dependent libraries and builds).
+To install the minimal set of libraries required to run our code on different platforms, use `env_portable.yml` instead (`conda env create -f env_portable.yml`).

 ## C. Models info